hajnaloltyan/hajnaloltyan/README.md

 - 📫 How to reach me **hajnalka.oltyan@gmail.com**

-- ⚡ Interesting fact **I have a Contemporary Art degree, and I love Nature Photography**
+- ⚡ Interesting fact **I have a Contemporary Art degree in 3D:Ceramics, Sculture, Photography and Digital Media, and I love Nature Photography**

 <h3 align="center">Languages and Tools:</h3>
 <p align="center">